MichaIng/DietPi-Docs/docs/install.md

     Download the **DietPi UTM** image from [dietpi.com](https://dietpi.com/#download){: class="nospellcheck"}.

-    Double click on the downloaded file to extract it (or via option "Open in Finder").
+    Double click on the downloaded file to decompress it (or via option "Open in Finder").
 Copy/Move the contained `.utm` file to the UTM virtual machine directory.
 This is typically located within the (hidden) user subdirectory `.../Library/Containers/com.utmapp.UTM/Data/Documents`.

     <h2>2.
 Import the virtual machine in UTM</h2>